ArnaudSpanneut/blog/content/blog/how-to-find-well-being-at-work-3-good-ways-to-thrive/index.md

 Having said, being underpaid is certainly a way of not being satisfied with the return on the effort.

-Tip: You can have an idea of what is the average salary for a position you’re looking for by looking at [payscale](https://www.payscale.com/) or [glassdoor](https://www.glassdoor.fr/Salaires/index.htm).
+**💡 Tip**: You can have an idea of what is the average salary for a position you’re looking for by looking at [payscale](https://www.payscale.com/) or [glassdoor](https://www.glassdoor.fr/Salaires/index.htm).

 ## Conclusion